itllsv/itllsv/README.md

   - like to read 📚
   - use Neovim (btw) ⌨️
   - share knowledge on my [Blog](https://www.itallo.tech/blog) and [LinkedIn](https://www.linkedin.com/in/itallosavieira/)  ✍🏻
-  - am a frontend dev who likes low-level stuff and blurred terminal backgrounds. ⬇️
+  - am a web dev who likes low-level stuff and blurred terminal backgrounds. ⬇️